 The Undergraduate Greek Council and Alumni Greek Council formally and unanimously endorsed the recognition guidelines.
 This endorsement recognizes the many advantages associated with normalized relationships with the College.

 For instance, like other recognized College groups, fraternities and sororities will be able to use campus facilities and openly recruit new members.
 Most importantly, with the support of the College and its Greek alumni, the current system can become one that lives up to the highest ideals of Greek life as well as the values of the College.

-The College tried to work with Greek groups before de-recognition 16 years ago.
+The College tried to work with Greek Lettered organization before de-recognition 16 years ago.
 What will be different now?

 The decision to de-recognize Greek groups created a rift between the College and some of it alumni and students.
 These guidelines have the support of alumni and undergraduate Greek leaders, students, faculty, trustees and administrators.
 Working together will offer the best possible chance for success.

 Timeline of Changes implemented

 Through student initiative, many of the reforms were begun before the guidelines were formally adopted.
 The remainder will be implemented over the course of the summer and/or phased in early in the 2004-05 academic year.

 Alumni involvement is critical to the success of this effort.
 Greek alumni should contact their fraternity or sorority's alumni board for guidance on how they can be involved.

 What about Fraternity|Sorority housing?
 Is there a "Greek Row" in F&M's future?